Noxiuam/NoxLib/README.md

 A Java library designed to aid in creating Discord bots.

+Full documentation is not complete yet, will likely transfer to a Wiki and a complete recode of the games framework is needed, it looks horrible.

 ## Features

 This lib includes almost everything you could possibly need for a bot.